ArtNazarov/nzcrm_qt_client/README.md

 # draft

-only view and edit existing rows from managers, clients and tasks connection parameters to database are hardcoded
+only view and edit existing rows from managers, clients and tasks append for managers table connection parameters to database in separate tab